 King Edward reigned from 1901 to 1910, marking those nine years as the historic Edwardian Era.
 In terms of fashion, however, the “Edwardian Era” goes from roughly 1890 to the start of WWI in 1914, though many extend it to 1919.
 In France, the era of 1895-1914 was referred to as La Belle Époque — the Beautiful Period.
 Clothing of the era was elaborate, over the top, and sometimes extreme in the silhouettes upper-class women were expected to conform to.
 This was especially true with Edwardian eveningwear, where all the embellishments, beautiful fabrics, and latest designs were put on full display.

-Evening dresses were worn for formal parties, opera, ballroom dancing, and dining out.
+Evening dresses were worn for formal parties, attending the opera, ballroom dancing, and dining out.
 Of the many styles, the low bust and shorter sleeves of the Edwardian ballgown was reserved for the young and unmarried.
 House parties were only semi-formal affairs, thus allowing for more modesty and less fussy details.

 If you have been invited to attend and Edwardian Ball, you will need to dress the part.
 This article will look at the fashion history of Edwardian evening dresses from 1900-1914 and offer resources for putting your own outfit together.